smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

     - Compilers:
         - A compiler is a program that executes a high-level language such as C, C++ and Java, into a lower-level language (machine code), in whole for the entire program.
 The resulting compiled code of the entire program can be executed directly by a computers OS, which is done by producing the output as an executable program file.
         - Compilers will operate quicker than interpreters.
-        - After compiling the entire program code it will return all/any errors.
+        - After compiling the entire program code it will return any errors.
 This makes it much harder to locate and fix them.
         - Larger in size compared to interpreters.
         - Not flexible.